transferwise/tw-tkms/docs/concepts.md

 So basically the messages go through the following steps.

 1. Gets inserted into a table from business transactions and threads.
 2. Polled from that table in a separate thread.
+In the documentation, this component/thread is often referred as "Proxy" or "Kafka Proxy".

    2.1.
 Sent to the Kafka, using `kafka-clients` library.

    2.2.
-Deleted from it.
+Deleted from the table.

 When message sending has been requested, a shard and partition will be determined for that message.